ogdenpm/intel80tools/Doc/IntelTools.md

 These are not in sub-directories.
 They are Intel's genpex utility and documentation.
 They are for information purposes only, as ngenpex has fewer idiosyncrasies and handles local variables.

+### help

+Decompilation of Intel's help utility v1.1

+### ab22_cpmbios

+OCR'd version of the Insite library ab22 cpmbios.
+Builds with a mixture of ISIS and CP/M tools.
+As the source was a listing file, verification against binary images is not available.

+### sdk51_1.03

+Version of Intel's SDK51 that builds under the ISIS assembler and the 'as' assembler.

+### imgmds

+Copy of imgmds tool with a makefile to build using the Intel tools

+### isdm3.2

+Copy of isdm3.2 together with build makefile.
+This uses the old Intel tools that have restrictions on paths and file names.
+The main requirement is the path cannot contain spaces and the filename can only contain alpha numeric characters upto 8.3 format.

+### kermit

+ISIS build of kermit.
+Original source, makefile added.

+### edasm v1.1

+Decompilation of the ROM based editor assembler

+### monitors

+Copies of Bill Beech's monitor code, with a makefile.

+### tinybs

+Copy of tiny basic for the 8088

 ## ISIS-I and ISIS-II

+Note the ISIS.T0, ISIS.BIN, ISIS.CLI and ISIS.OV0 builds are in separate directories.
+Where the applications also decompiled in directories named isisUtil_*version.*

 ### Version 1.1 (16k ISIS)